 Mortar and Pestle

-The mortar and pestle is probably the most widely used symbol used to represent pharmacy.
+The mortar and pestle is probably the most widely used symbol used to represent the pharmacy.
 It dates back to 1759.
-The mortar and pestle are traditional tools used in compounding of medications by apothecaries.
+The mortar and pestle are traditional tools used in the compounding of medications by apothecaries.
 They are used in grinding and trituration of different pharmaceutical ingredients in extemporaneous preparations.

 They are still used for formulations of capsules, powders, ointments, topical creams, liquid formulations.
 The mortar and pestle are mostly made of porcelain, while the handle of the pestle can be wooden.

 The mortar and pestle pharmacy logo was widely used in for a long period in Britain and European midland.
 It is still used in Scotland and the United States.
 Another variation of the mortar and pestle is used in the Scandinavia.

 The green cross is now widely used as a sign of authority by many pharmacy shops around the world.
 It has it origin in continental Europe from the 20th century.
 When the Red Cross International adopted the Red Cross in 1863, the pharmacy switched to the Green Cross.

 The Royal Pharmaceutical Society of Great Britain introduced it to Britain in 1984 as the standard pharmacy symbol.
 They also required that the colours should be shades of green, or in black and white, with the word “pharmacy” or “pharmacist”, or the Society name attached to it.